K-Cardoso/TripTastic/README.md

 # Triptastic

-Ruby on rail web application build for Software Engineering Class, ITSC 3155.

 TripTastic is a website for booking flights around the world.
 Built using Ruby on Rail and the MVC architecture.

+Created as a group project in my Software Engineering course, ITSC 3155.